ebbanimer/Walking-Dead-Game/README.md

 # Purpose
 The purpose of this final project is to comprehend the concepts of concurrency, design patterns used throughout the course, Swing library, and Streams API.
-The goal is to get an understanding of how these can be applied in a GUI application built with the Swing library, and how they can be incorporated into working with each other, applying it to a possible real-life project.
+The goal is to master how these can be applied in a GUI application built with the Swing library, and how they can be incorporated into working with each other, applying it to a possible real-life project.
 To be more specific, the objective is to build an application based on the following technical requirements;

 Create a GUI application based on the Swing library, running on the Event Dispatch Thread (EDT).
 The aim is to achieve the highest grade A, which involves adding the following concepts/functionalities;